TheCandidStartup/TheCandidStartup.github.io/_drafts/react-virtual-scroll-grid-5.md

 {% include candid-image.html src="/assets/images/frontend/offsets-vs-widths.svg" alt="Offset vs Width based data binding interface" %}

 A more minimal interface would require the app developer to provide the horizontal and vertical offset from the grid origin to the top left corner of the cell.
-Now all the grid control has to do is combine the supplied offsets with the offsets from it's paged scrolling system.
+Now all the grid control has to do is combine the supplied offsets with the offsets from its paged scrolling system.

 Isn't this just pushing all the complexity onto the app developer?
 Now they have to add up all the widths and heights, then figure out some kind of caching scheme to make performance tolerable.
 Well, let's look at some specific scenarios and see how it works out in practice.